 Loans receivable from related parties are categorised as Stage 1 for IFRS 9 purposes (i.e. performing) in view of the factors highlighted above.
 The expected credit loss allowances on such loans are based on the 12-month probability of default, capturing 12-month expected losses.
-On 31 March 2020, the company's directors reviewed the company's financial assets in particular the loans advanced to related parties (see Note 4).
-In view of the respective entity's history, results to date, gearing ratios and reserves, as well as forward looking estimates, the directors applied judgement in determining the appropriate expected credit loss provisions as a result of adopting the expected future loss framework under IFRS 9, rather than the incurred loss impairment framework under IAS 39.
+On 31 March 2021, the company's directors reviewed the company's financial assets in particular the loans advanced to related parties (see Note 4).
+In view of the respective entity's history, results to date, gearing ratios and reserves, as well as forward looking estimates, the directors applied judgement in determining the appropriate expected credit loss provisions as a result of adopting the expected future loss framework under IFRS 9.

 Following the assessment of the directors, all of the company's financial assets are considered to have low credit risk and a low risk of default.
-In this respect, the loss allowance was deemed immaterial to be recognised in the balance sheet on as at 31 March 2020.
+In this respect, the loss allowance was deemed immaterial to be recognised in the balance sheet on as at 31 March 2021.